Center for Patient Partnerships

 Legal Studies Center

-The East Asian Legal Studies Center was established to formalize and increase the Law School's academic interaction with universities, government ministries, and the private sector in East and Southeast Asia.
+The East Asian Legal Studies Center seeks to increase the Law School's academic interaction with universities, government institutions, and the private sector in East and Southeast Asia.
+It has an internship program for law students and provides assistance to faculty and students to further their research on areas related to East Asian Legal Studies.

 Economic Justice Institute